 - Examine the result.
-Note you may need to scroll the simulator window down to see the test results.
+You may need to scroll the simulator window at the end of the page to see the test results.

-- Modify a value and re-run the test or click Close to close the simulator dialog.
+- Modify a value and re-run the test or click Close to close the simulator dialog box.

-Application attributes are defined using the following fields:
+Application attributes are composed of the following elements:

 Controls whether an attribute is present or not present within a header or cookie.

-Attributes used for policy decisions ate typically set to Don't Send.
+Attributes used for policy decisions are typically set to Don't Send.

-Originating source for the contents of the attribute.
-Can be any of a number of sources including idP, various contexts, Data Stores and others.
+The source of origin for the contents of the attribute.
+It can be any of a number of sources including IDP, various contexts, Data Stores, and others.

 Field and Record Number

-For non-static fields Field used as the source for the attribute.
+For non-static fields, Field field is used as the source for the attribute.

 Maximum length: 128 characters.

 Method for passing attributes.
-Can be one of:
+The type can be one of the following:

 Associated field in either the header or cookie.